DSoftTechnology/ADS-FDA-Pool3/README.md

 ###f) Performed usability tests with people

 * Put "needs of users first"
-* Performed usability tests with non-technical users
+* Performed usability tests with non-technical and technical users
 * See Usability Test Plan under ...ADS-FDA-Pool3/Design

 ###g) Used iterative approach